-Original C Current rrent Tolerance Target
+Original Current Tolerance Target

 Likelihood Impact Risk score Likelihood Impact Risk score Likelihood Impact Risk score Target Date Prospects of meeting Target Risk Score by Target Date

-3 5 15 2 5 10 2 5 10 Oct-18 Met
+2 5 10 2 5 10 1 5 5 Mar-19 Green

-- 1) Clear robust planning framework in place which sets the overall vision and priority outcomes.
-A councilwide strategy which seeks to shift focus to early help and prevention, and to managing demand - 2) Strategic service and financial planning process which translates the vision and priorities into achievable, measurable objectives, with clear targets. - 3) A robust annual process to provide evidence for Members to make decisions about spending priorities. - 4) Regular and robust in-year financial monitoring to track delivery of savings and manage in-year pressures - 5.)
-Sound engagement and consultation with stakeholders and the public. - 6) A performance management and risk system which ensures resources are used to best effect, and that the Council delivers against its objectives and targets.
+- 1) Clear robust framework in place which drives the delivery of the overall vision and priority outcomes.
+The delivery of a council-wide strategy which seeks to shift focus to early help and prevention, and to managing demand. - 2) Delivery against the strategic service and financial planning, by translating the vision and priorities into achieved, delivered targets. - 3) A robust annual process to provide evidence for Members to make decisions about spending priorities. - 4) Regular and robust in-year financial monitoring to track delivery of savings and manage in-year pressures. - 5) Sound engagement and consultation with stakeholders and the public around service delivery. - 6) A performance management and risk system which ensures resources are used to best effect, and that the Council delivers against its objectives and targets.